 Who is eligible to purchase the SHI Benefits Plan?

 - Students who are required to have health insurance.
 See the answer above for details and clarification.
 Central Ohio Technical College students are not eligible to purchase the SHI Benefits Plan.

 If I need to take a leave of absence from the university for Medical Reasons, can I keep my health insurance if I'm not enrolled in classes?

 - If you were enrolled in the SHI Benefits Plan for the term prior to your leave, yes, you have the option of keeping it.
-You will need to submit a Petition to Enroll form prior to the published Select/Waive deadline of that term, and your documentation must include the beginning and return dates from your college.
+Please contact our office for additional information and requirements related to extended coverage due to a Leave of Absence.

 Re: Qualifying Events

 - A "Qualifying Event" is an identified event that allows a 31-day window for a student to request a change to their SHI Benefits Plan selection or waiver.
 Visit our Qualifying Events for more information.
 Please note that the loss of a university subsidy, a change in personal financial circumstance, or an employer Open Enrollment period are not qualifying events for our plans.